Corpus Stylistics and Dickens’s Fiction

 1. Corpus stylistics 2.
 Textual building blocks of fictional worlds 3.
 Starting with the texts: corpora, clusters and lexical bundles 4.
 Groups of clusters for the identification of local textual functions 5.
 Character speech 6.
 Body language 7.
 As if and the narrator comment 8.
 Labels – contextualising and highlighting functions 9.
 Conclusions and outlook

-Michaela Mahlberg is Associate Professor in English Language and Applied Linguistics at the University of Nottingham, UK.
+Michaela Mahlberg is Professor of English Language and Linguistics at the University of Nottingham, UK.